If you are considering investing in machine vision, it will most likely be due to at least one of these reasons:

 Go for an ROI of fewer than 3 years

-You might now have solid data on all the above-mentioned parameters, which is okay.
+You might not have solid data on all the above-mentioned parameters, which is okay.
 You can still use your best guess as a starting point.
-The ROI calculation will rarely be 100% accurate, but it can still help you get an overall indication of whether a machine vision solution is worth the money.
+The ROI calculation will rarely be 100% accurate, but it can still help you get an overall indication of whether a machine vision solution is worth the investment.

 But when do you have a good ROI then?
 It depends on your specific situation, but in general, we see that companies aim for a positive ROI of fewer than 3 years on these types of projects.